"Something we were withholding made us weak until we found it was ourselves."

 - Robert Frost

-The Conscious mind consists of everything we are currently aware of, it controls our voluntary actions, is logical and analytical, uses reason, makes judgments and uses short term memory capable of processing and storing limited amount of information
+The Conscious mind consists of everything we are currently aware of, it controls our voluntary actions, is logical and analytical, uses reason, makes judgments and uses short term memory capable of processing and storing a limited amount of information.

-The Unconscious mind is beyond our current awareness.
+The Subconscious mind is beyond our current awareness.
 It controls involuntary movements, stores memories, emotions and habits, and every thought you've ever had.
-It uses long term memory and is capable of processing and storing vast amounts of information
+It uses long term memory and is capable of processing and storing vast amounts of information.

 A hypnotherapist uses hypnosis to deliver therapeutic benefits to the client whereas stage/street hypnosis is used to entertain the general public.